General

 The maximum allowance for various locations is as follows:

-• Aberdeen: Up to £130 per night including breakfast & VAT
+• Central London: Up to £180 per night including breakfast & VAT

-• Elsewhere: Up to £100 per night including breakfast & VAT
+• Outside London: Up to £100 per night including breakfast & VAT

 Note: Where room only is the only option, the cost of breakfast will be reimbursed up to a value of £5